 In 2019, this strategy allowed Brad to gift $100,000 more into his Giving Fund.
 In 2020 he did it again and was able to give even more than the first time.
 In 2021, he’s surpassed last year’s figure by gifting stock.

 Before, these girls were doing whatever they could to survive, including prostitution.
-Now, 105 of them are already living on the property, a safe home, where they will receive trauma counseling, compassionate care, and discipling.
+By the end of this month, 120 of them will be living on the property – a safe home, where they will receive trauma counseling, compassionate care, and discipling.

 Do you have a giving dream that could be fulfilled by gifting stock?

 By donating appreciated securities, the capital gains taxes saved could mean more for ministry, and you can claim the value of the donation as a charitable deduction for 2021.
 If your stocks have appreciated, donating them is a great way to increase your support for the causes close to your heart.

 And with the ease of donating stocks through their Giving Funds, many NCF givers have taken advantage of this smart strategy for giving.
 In 2020 alone, NCF accepted more than $513 million in stock gifts!